MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/Lab4_Ex1_dspm_for_ai.md

 1. In Microsoft Purview, navigate to **DSPM for AI** by selecting **Solutions** > **DSPM for AI** > **Recommendations**.

-1. Select the **Protect sensitive data referenced in Copilot and agent responses** recommendation.
+1. Select the **Protect sensitive data referenced in Microsoft 365 Copilot and agents (preview)** recommendation.

 1. Review the guidance provided in this recommendation.